jbambrick13/Weather-Project/README.md

 2. **Data Transformation:** Python (datetime library)
 3. **Data Storage:** PostgreSQL (SQL)
 4. **Data Visualization:** Tableau Desktop
-5. **Automation:** Windows Task Scheduler
+5. **Automation:** Time Scheduling Logic
 6. **Version Control:** Git & GitHub

-This project follows a classic ETL (Extract, Transform, Load) architecture:
+This project follows a classic ETLV architecture:
 1. **Extract:** A Python script, scheduled to run automatically, calls the OpenWeatherMap API to fetch current weather data for a predefined list of cities.
 2. **Transform:** The raw JSON data from the API is cleaned and structured in Python.
 Key transformations include combining separate rain and snow fields into a single total_precipitation metric to standardize analysis
 3. **Load:** The clean, transformed data is loaded into a weather_data table within a PostgreSQL database for persistent storage.